risarora/MLOps_Zoomcamp/Week2/README.md

 MLFlow tracks all the runs or executions in an experiment.
 When we say run, that is basically an execution of some piece of data science code.
 The following information is tracked:

-- Code version
-- Start and end run times
-- Source details
 - Parameters
+- Metrics
+- Metadata
 - Artifacts
+- Models

+MLFlow Logs below extra information

+- Source Code
+- Version of the code( git commit )
+- Start and end run times
+- Author

 MLFlow Tracking provides an API as well as an UI for logging required related information while running the code.
 It also lets you query the experiments using Python and a few other languages.